abpframework/abp-samples/OrganizationUnitSample/README.md

 }
 ```

-This way, you can get the **organizationUnitIds** of the the given OU children.
+This way, you can get the **organizationUnitIds** of all the children of the given OU.
 Then look for the products with these organizationUnitIds.
 This way you can hierarchically get the products of an OU.

 #### Filter Entities For A User